Shubiksha02/2022-Dec-Contest/README.md

 1. Basic knowledge on how to use Git and GitHub.
 2. A public GitHub repository to upload code and data.
+3. Team of 3 students (maximum of 5)

 ## Task